Speculate Deep and Accurate: Lossless and Training-Free Acceleration for Offloaded LLMs via Substitute Speculative Decoding: Analysis of Draft Probability Sharpening

 \section{Analysis of Draft Probability Sharpening}

 Table~\ref{tab:appendix_draft_temp} discusses the results of varying draft temperatures among draft model types.
 The first result (denoted Self in the second row) performs speculative decoding using the target model itself, i.e., Qwen2.5 7B, as the draft model.
-Although this setup does not make sense from both the memory and speedup point of view, the experiment clearly demonstrates the cumulative probability divergence problem mentioned in Section~\ref{ssec:tree_sampling}, that even the same model cannot correctly speculate all the tokens because of this problem.
+Although this setup does not make sense from both memory and speedup perspectives, the experiment clearly demonstrates the cumulative probability divergence problem mentioned in Section~\ref{ssec:tree_sampling}, which shows that even the same model cannot correctly predict all the tokens when using the default draft tree method.

 By lowering the draft temperature, the average acceptance length ($\tau$) increases from 27.79 to 34.50, showing that this aggressive sharpening effectively counters the ``false positive'' path issue.
 For SubSpec, $\tau$ also increases from 23.92 to 27.08.
-This method does not result in better $\tau$ due to the lower alignment for the pretrained models and EAGLE-2.
+This method does not yield a better $\tau$ due to the lower alignment of the pretrained models and EAGLE-2.